graydon/ivy-notes/markdown/ivy_to_cpp command.md

 `classname=cname`

 This gives the name of the extracted C++ class.
-The default is the name of the main IVy file, without the `.ivy` extension.
+The default is the name of the main Ivy file, without the `.ivy` extension.
 The names of the extracted header and implementation files are `cname.h` and `cname.cpp` respectively.

 `build=boolean`